“There are too many men with enough courage to kill one another,

 Contrast that with what happened in Central China on the same day: 22 school children were attacked by a man wielding a knife.
 Some of the injuries were serious.
 The act of violence despicable.
 The terror horrifying.

 While this readily points to the truth that madmen can always challenge our resources, this doesn’t mean that we can’t limit theirs.
-Those 22 children are being cared for–in a hospital–instead of buried–in the ground.
+The bodies of those 22 children are being cared for–in a hospital–instead of deposited–in the ground.

 If there’s even one step we can take to save another child or another parent or another town from the grief that’s visited Tucson and Aurora and Oak Creek and Newtown and communities from Columbine to Blacksburg before that, then surely we have an obligation to try.